aalllee/iso2D/README.md

 # Game Project

-A C++ game built with SFML, ImGui, and ImGui-SFML.
+An in progress C++ isometric graphics game engine built with SFML, ImGui, and ImGui-SFML.

 ## Prerequisites